pacs.008.001.08 XSD schema and business logic

 </UltmtCdtr>

-The postal address of a party may be provided within the party identification block PstlAdr.
-Mambu Payments supports unstructured address up to 2 lines, hybrid address and structured address.
+Provide the postal address of a party inside the <PstlAdr> block within the party identification.
+Mambu Payments supports unstructured (up to 2 lines), hybrid, and structured addresses.

 <CdtTrfTxInf>